AKHILTP/dotmatrix-printer-proxy/README.md

      * The `lp` command is installed.
      * The printer is configured and not paused.

+6. **For thermal print to support image file**:

+   - sudo apt install cups poppler-utils

-6. **Start the Flask Application**:
+7. **Start the Flask Application**:

    - chmod +x start.sh
    - ./start.sh
 --------------

-For developer using this Printer
+For developer using this Printer for Dotmatrix
 ## 🛠️ API Usage

 * **Endpoint:** `http://localhost:8000/dotmatrix/print`